Contents

 An easy-to-use system has the following attributes:

-4. The vendor continuously updates the system.
+• The vendor continuously updates the system.
 We recommend using a cloud purchase order system, so you don’t have to worry about upgrades.
-The vendor manages the cloud-based system and is updated frequently by the vendor.
+The vendor manages the cloud-based system which is updated frequently by the vendor.

 In this section, we will discuss the key features that you need in a purchasing system.